 Walking is one of the most familiar forms of movement, yet its role in long-term health is often underestimated.
+A short walk that once felt incidental can quietly shape energy, balance, and mobility over time.

 Rather than being about fitness or performance, walking often works best when it remains steady, comfortable, and repeatable.